regional-specter/Trading-Bot-Algo/README.md

 # Algorithmic Trading Bot: A Machine Learning & Time-Series Exploration 🤖

-This project documents my journey into the fascinating world of algorithmic trading, focusing on the application of machine learning, data science, and time-series analysis techniques.
+This project documents my journey in algorithmic trading, focusing on the application of machine learning, data science, and time-series analysis techniques.
 The goal is to develop a robust and adaptive trading bot capable of navigating complex financial markets.
-This endeavor serves as a practical learning experience in quantitative finance, backtesting methodologies, and decision-centric model development.

 ## Core Architecture: The Layered Decision Engine